top of page

 4. For the whole time that the Overseas Worker was employed in accordance with paragraph c):

-1. He or she must have held a TSS visa, a Subclass 457 visa (or a bridging visa in association with a TSS/457) visa; and
+1. He or she must have held a SID visa, a Subclass 457 visa (or a bridging visa in association with a SID/457) visa; and

 2. He or she must have worked in the Pilbara Designated Area; and